Cashel, County Tipperary: Tourism

 The Rock of Cashel is now one of Ireland's most popular tourist sites.
-The town has several other attractions, including the Bolton Library (which houses many books found nowhere else in the world).
+The town has several other attractions, including the Bolton Library.

-The Heritage Centre & Tourist Office on Main Street displays a model of Cashel in the 1640s and a multimedia presentation in several languages, and sells Tipperary crafts.
+Cashel Town Hall, which accommodates the Heritage Centre and Tourist Office, on Main Street displays a model of Cashel in the 1640s and a multimedia presentation in several languages, and sells Tipperary crafts.
 The charters granted by kings Charles II (1663) and James II (1687) are on display in the Heritage Centre.

 The Georgian Cathedral Church of St John the Baptist and St Patrick's Rock on John Street (which replaced that on the Rock in the 18th century) and its adjacent Chapter House (which housed the Bolton Library from the 1980s till the 2000s), city walls, and the former Deanery.
-The former Church of Ireland Archbishop's palace which is now being restored to be a leading hotel off Main Street.
+The former Church of Ireland Archbishop's palace re-opened as a hotel in 2022.

 St. Dominic's Abbey's ruins are visible southeast of the Rock.

 The Cashel Folk Village includes replica displays of country life in early Ireland, including an old public house, a butcher's shop, a farmhouse, a Traveller's caravan, and a chapel.
 It also includes republican monuments commemorating Tipperary's role in the Anglo-Irish War and Irish Civil War.

 A street in Christchurch, New Zealand, is named after the bishopric.